Diamond vs. wholesaler

 For the full picture of how our process works end-to-end, see how it works, the broader sell your house page, and the FAQ.
 If you want to read about a specific Texas city, Dallas, Fort Worth, and Tyler are common starting points.

-Direct buyer vs. wholesaler FAQ
+Diamond vs. wholesaler FAQ

 Common seller questions